 If you don’t believe me, take a look at the below photo of Our Dmax.
 Look at how much of the vehicle sits behind the rear axle.

 It’s common sense that you are putting a lot of leverage on the rear of the vehicle.
 This is pretty standard for any dual cab 4WD Ute on the market.

-If you want to know more about the weight of our 4WD, check this post out - Our Dmax touring 4WD weight summary.
+If you want to know more about the weight of our 4WD, check this post out – Isuzu Dmax weight.

 Now, when the manufacturer makes these vehicles, they come out with a maximum weight – your GVM.
 You can’t exceed this.
 If you take the empty weight of the vehicle away from the GVM, you get your payload – the maximum amount of weight that you can add to the 4WD before being illegal.

 The only exception to this is if you get a GVM upgrade, like we did – ARB GVM Upgrade

 However, the manufacturer knows you can’t take that full payload, and plonk it in the back of the tray, or you risk breaking something.
 How do they know that?
 Its simple; they give you maximum axle loads.

 They say you can have the weight on the front differential at a certain weight, and the rear at a different weight.
 If you go and take the whole payload and throw it on the rear of the vehicle, you will exceed your rear axle rating, and you are in dangerous, chassis bending territory.

 The problem with dual cab Utes is that this is exactly what happens – majority of the weight gets put in the back, and a lot of it ends up behind the rear axles.

 Add in some nasty 4WD tracks, or a heavy trailers tow ball weight and you have a recipe for disaster just waiting to happen.